savowood/trading-signal-analyzer/README.md

 - Volatility for profit potential
 - Recent catalyst for price movement
 - Technical pattern confirmation
-This is losely based on the five pillars from Warrior Trading and Ross Cameron.
-It is NOT the same.

 **Learn more:**
 - Educational resources on day trading strategies